 Bone Structure and Density

-One of the most critical oral health factors that contribute to successful dental implants has to do with the health of a candidate’s bones, as the implant needs a place to be anchored to.
+One of the most critical oral health factors that contribute to successful dental implants has to do with the health of a candidate’s bones, as the implant needs to be anchored to something.
 If there is not enough bone to successfully complete the procedure, the surgeon will discuss having an oral bone graft with the patient.
 This significantly increases the chances of having a successful procedure.

 Timing and Pacing of the Procedure

 While it is sometimes possible to complete the procedure in a single day, this is not always the most beneficial course of action for the patient.
 It is sometimes easier to break the procedure down over a series of months to ensure the surgical site has fully healed after the initial extraction and is ready for the dental implant.
 This is something that should be discussed with the surgeon in detail before any final course of action is agreed upon.

 If you are based in the San Francisco area and are thinking about having dental implants but aren’t quite sure where to begin, reach out to our doctors at SF Oral Surgery.
 We are always happy to answer any questions you may have.
 Our wonderful San Francisco-based staff always prioritizes patient comfort and health above all else.